 Now more than ever, science and technology are at the heart of international affairs.
 The Science, Technology and International Affairs (STIA) major equips students with the knowledge, skills and confidence to engage with the challenges and opportunities this presents.
 Students follow the regular SFS core curriculum, enroll in core science courses and develop an in depth understanding of one of our areas of concentration: Energy and Environment; Business, Growth and Development; Biotechnology and Health; or Science, Technology and Security.
 Pre-med and pre-engineering options are possible.

-Edna Bosire is a PhD candidate in the Faculty of Health Sciences at the University of the Witwatersrand.
+I work with PhD students at various institutions, including those at Georgetown in History (Dylan Proctor working on syndemics through history) and Government (Sara FIscher working on a critical ethnography of the Malawian Health System).
+I also mentor other informally, such as Andy Kim (Northwestern), who is passionate about complexities of epigenetics, systemic oppression, and resilience.
+My primary PhD mentorship is associated with my honorary faculty appointment at University of the Witwatersrand.
+I have worked with my PhD student, Edna Bosire, MA, in the Faculty of Health Sciences at the University of the Witwatersrand (co-supervised by Dr. Jane Goudge and Dr. Shane Norris).
+Currently she is the lead on-the-ground researcher in many of our partnered projects in Soweto.
 Edna's scholarship investigates various dimensions of syndemic interventions for diabetes and poverty, from policy-level interventions like taxation for sugar sweetened beverages and clinical-level interventions like integrated chronic care at the Chris Hani Baragwanath Hospital in Soweto.
-After working together in Nairobi, Kenya, Edna moved to Johannesburg to further her studies with Dr. Mendenhall as her PhD supervisor.
+After working together in Nairobi, Kenya, Edna moved to Johannesburg to further her studies with me as her PhD supervisor.
 She continues to use anthropological theory and methods to understand critical public health problems.